TomKomar/uo-research_digest/README.md

 To use the `uo-research_digest` application, start by preparing the required configuration files: an `.env` file containing API keys for OpenAI and DocAnalyzer, and a `credentials.json` file generated from your Google Cloud Platform account and your personal profile in plain text `profile.txt`.
 Build the Docker image with the command `docker build . -t tgk/uo-research_digest:1`, and run the application using the `Docker run`, mounting the required files and specifying an output folder.
 The application will retrieve emails, parse their content, and generate scored datasets of research papers.
 Processed papers are stored in JSON files, and PDFs are downloaded for conversion to text.
 The text files are uploaded to DocAnalyzer and summaries generated there are put into an MS Word document and saved for printing.

 ## API Functionality 🌐
-The `uo-research_digest` application includes a web-based API that allows users to interact with the research paper data.
+The `uo-research_digest` application includes a web-based GUI with backend API that allows users to interact with the research paper data.
 The API is built using Flask and provides endpoints to view and retrieve information about the research papers.

 ```bash